chris17453/ddb/README.md

 - cython builds the python code as a ".so"
 - packages can see down, not up
 - in code import using full package name
-- cython packages myst be includes must be marked as extensions
+- cython packages must be marked as extensions
-- all pure cython packages myst be marked as packages in setup, otherwise le fail
+- all pure cython packages must be marked as packages in setup, otherwise "le fail"